The ammonite slab

 A little anecdote?

-The ammonite slab was discovered during road widening works in the first half of the XNUMXth century.rd century.
+The ammonite slab was discovered during road widening works in the first half of the XNUMXth century.nd century.
 The Haute-Provence geological reserve has conducted several excavation sites to bring to light a larger surface (today 320m²), and thus, more than 1550 ammonites.
 Protection of the site, studies, promotion for the public, have made the slab famous throughout the world.

 This is how a delegation from the city of Kamaïshi (Japan) went to Digne-les-Bains in the early 1990s to acquire the slab and take it home!